 But any content marketer knows it’s more than just that.

-This is the part where you need to roll up your sleeves and get your hands dirty.
-Whether you’re starting out with a client and doing an official content analysis to create a content development plan (where one may not have existed previously) or you’re doing a content audit of a site you’ve been working on for some time to revise or improve your plan for the future, you need to get comfortable with content measurement.
+This is where you need to roll up your sleeves and get your hands dirty.
+Whether you’re starting with a client and doing an official content analysis to create a content development plan (where one may not have existed previously) or you’re doing a content audit of a site you’ve been working on for some time to revise or improve your plan for the future, you need to get comfortable with content measurement.